shilpe26/shilpe26/README.md

-### Hi 👋
+### 👋

 # Hi, I'm Shilpe 👋 👩 💻

-I'm an Undergraduate Sophomore Year Student currently undertaking a Bachelors's course in Computer Science and Engineering at the United College of Engineering and Research.
+👩‍🎓 I'm an Undergraduate Sophomore Year Student currently undertaking a Bachelors's course in Computer Science and Engineering at the United College of Engineering and Research.

-• My technical skills are primarily in Programming through Python and C, Web Designing, Front-End Web Development, Machine Learning
+• My technical skills are primarily in Programming through C, Java, Python and a huge interest in Web Designing, Front-End Web Development, and Machine Learning

 • Open Source Contributor as Mentee for PClub Summer of Code